inexcii/loopme-android-sdk/README.md

 * Interstitial notifications:

 Implement `LoopMeInterstitial.Listener` in order to receive notifications during the loading/displaying ad processes, that you can use to trigger subsequent in-app events:
- * `-onLoopMeInterstitialLoadSuccess`: triggered when interstitial has been loaded the ad content
+ * `onLoopMeInterstitialLoadSuccess`: triggered when interstitial has been loaded the ad content
- * `-onLoopMeInterstitialLoadFail`: triggered when interstitial failed to load the ad content
+ * `onLoopMeInterstitialLoadFail`: triggered when interstitial failed to load the ad content
- * `-onLoopMeInterstitialShow`: triggered when interstitial ad appeared on the screen
+ * `onLoopMeInterstitialShow`: triggered when interstitial ad appeared on the screen
- * `-onLoopMeInterstitialHide`: triggered when interstitial ad disappeared from the screen
+ * `onLoopMeInterstitialHide`: triggered when interstitial ad disappeared from the screen
- * `-onLoopMeInterstitialVideoDidReachEnd`: triggered when interstitial video ad has been completely watched
+ * `onLoopMeInterstitialVideoDidReachEnd`: triggered when interstitial video ad has been completely watched
- * `-onLoopMeInterstitialClicked`: triggered when interstitial ad was clicked
+ * `onLoopMeInterstitialClicked`: triggered when interstitial ad was clicked
- * `-onLoopMeInterstitialExpired`: triggered when interstitial ad is expired, it is recommended to re-load
+ * `onLoopMeInterstitialExpired`: triggered when interstitial ad is expired, it is recommended to re-load

 ## Banner ads ##